What to do if your baby is choking? The right steps to take to react quickly

 What the CNESST says and the obligations for childcare settings

-💡 And it's available in 15 languages , all over the world.
-Whether you're an educator, parent, or childcare center manager, you don't need to wait for an accident to prepare .
+💡 And it's available in 15 languages, worldwide.
+Whether you are an educator, parent, or childcare center manager, you don't need to wait for an accident to be prepared.

-Conclusion: it's better to know and never use it…
+Conclusion: better to know and never use it...

-…that of not knowing at the critical moment.
+...than not to know at the critical moment.

-A choking baby can happen very quickly .
-But with a little practice, you can stay calm and take the right actions.
+A baby choking happens very quickly.
+But with a little practice, you can keep your calm and take the right actions.

 💬 Train today.
 Be ready tomorrow.

-With SuperMedic and World Wide First Aid , every gesture counts .
+With SuperMedic and World Wide First Aid, every action counts.